bmehder/sveltekit-get-cats/README.md

 2. **Pure State Transitions**
    A single pure function (`computeNextModelAndCommands`) takes a message and returns:
    - the next `Model`
-   - a list of `Cmd` values describing side effects to run
+   - a list of `Cmd` values describing side effects (limited strictly to real effects like fetching)

 3. **Explicit Commands for Side Effects**
-   Side effects (HTTP requests, logging, etc.) are modeled as data (`Cmd`) and interpreted in exactly one place.
+   Side effects such as HTTP requests are modeled as data (`Cmd`) and interpreted in exactly one place.
+Logging commands have been removed to keep commands focused on real effects.

 4. **Unidirectional Data Flow**